RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

     }

 Our criteria for determining whether to tag the cell is in the first highlighted line.
 The calculation involves squaring the velocity in both the x and y directions and multiplying the result by the squared water height.
+The reason for using these criteria is simple.
+We debugged different characteristics of our cells and experimented with various combinations.
+We ended up with the best and most reliable criteria, which you can see here.
+Overall, it is logical that velocity and water height are descriptive properties.

 In the second highlighted line, we either set or do not set the tag.
+The ``gridErr`` is defined in ``inputs.amrex`` (**tsunami.griderr**) and varies depending on the level.

 **MakeNewLevelFromScratch**